Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Details on Experiments

-In Fig.~\ref{fig:real_full} in the main text, we show the results on the ten dataset detailed in Table~\ref{tab:real_data_det}, according to Structural Hamming Distance (SHD).
+In Fig.~\ref{fig:pseudoreal} in the main text, we show the results on four of the ten dataset detailed in Table~\ref{tab:real_data_det}, according to ArrowHead F1 Score.
 In this section we report additional metrics, in line with the experiments on synthetic data.
-In particular, we visualise Structural Intervention Distance (SID, Fig.~\ref{fig:SID_real}) and Estimated Graph Size (EGS, Fig.~\ref{fig:EGS_real}).
-Precision and Recall are left out because they show very similar trends, but are provided in our repository as interactive plots.
+In particular, we visualise V-F1 (Fig.~\ref{fig:VF1_real}), SHD (Fig.~\ref{fig:SHD_real}) and SID (Fig.~\ref{fig:SID_real}).
+Precision and Recall are left out because they show very similar trends to AH-F1 and V-F1 presented herein, but are provided in our repository as interactive plots.

-Judging by normalised SID, SID divided by the number of edges in the true graph, our SPC is the best performing method for four out of the ten datasets by a significant difference (CHILD, INSURANCE, ALARM and HEPAR2).
-For the 5 smaller datasets (CANCER, EARTHQUAKE, SURVEY, ASIA and SACHS) there is no significant difference between SPC (according to a t-test on the difference of means) and the baselines, even the random one, except from CANCER where both SPC and Max-PC outperform all other methods.
-For the last dataset, HAILFINDER, SPC is the best method on par with NOTEARS.
-MCSL shows a lower SID only because it returns an empty graph (see Fig.~\ref{fig:EGS_real}).